david2242/ui-challenge-nd/README.md

 ### User-list

 We can list the registrated users in a table format (/api/users) if we are authorized.
 We can delete singe users using the "Delete" button (​/api​/users​/{email}).
+The user can not delet herself, error message is shown.

 ## Running unit tests